Asian stocks mixed after Taiwan, Singapore anti-virus curbs

 Government data Friday showed U.S. retail spending held steady in April at the previous month’s level, but that was below forecasts of a 1% increase over March.

-In energy markets, benchmark U.S. crude rose 32 cents to $65.69 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 3 cents to $$65.40 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained $1.55 on Friday to $65.37.
-Brent crude, used to price international oils, advanced 31 cents to $69.02 per barrel in London.
+Brent crude, used to price international oils, lost 3 cents to $68.68 per barrel in London.
 It closed $1.66 higher the previous session at $68.71.

 Comments